platformsh/platformsh-docs/docs/src/development/variables.md

 | PLATFORM_PROJECT | No    | Yes     | The document root.
 Typically the same as your cluster name for the production environment, while staging environments have `_stg` or similar appended. |

 {{< note >}}
-The `PLATFORM_CLUSTER`, and `PLATFORM_PROJECT` environment variables are not yet available on [Dedicated Generation 3](/dedicated-gen-3/overview.md).
+The `PLATFORM_CLUSTER`, and `PLATFORM_PROJECT` environment variables aren't yet available on [Dedicated Generation 3](/dedicated-gen-3/overview.md).
 If your application contains logic that depends on whether it is running on a Dedicated Generation 3 host, use `PLATFORM_MODE`.
 {{< /note >}}

 #### `PLATFORM_APPLICATION`

 `PLATFORM_APPLICATION` is a special case to keep in mind in how it differs between the build and runtime.
 Each environment's build is associated with a configuration ID that uniquely identifies it.
 This ID enables reusing builds on merges.
 The ID itself is a product of your application code and some of its configuration for Platform.sh in `.platform.app.yaml`.

-Not every attribute in `.platform.app.yaml` is relevant to builds -- only some of these attributes result in a full app rebuild when they are updated.
-So not all of the attributes defined in your `.platform.app.yaml` file are accessible at build time from `PLATFORM_APPLICATION`, only those actually relevant to builds are.
+Not every attribute in `.platform.app.yaml` is relevant to builds -- only some of these attributes result in a full app rebuild when they're updated.
+So not all of the attributes defined in your `.platform.app.yaml` file are accessible at build time from `PLATFORM_APPLICATION`, only those actually relevant to builds.

-Some attributes that are **not** available in `PLATFORM_APPLICATION` during builds are:
+Some attributes that are **not** available in `PLATFORM_APPLICATION` during builds:

 - everything under `resources`
 - `size`